 One day I reached in expectantly only to come up with nothing.
 The chicken broth was all gone!
 How could that be?
 I had just made some, hadn’t I?
 (I’m always surprised, even though I use it almost every day.)
 I didn’t have time to replenish my stores, and I was in a hurry to make dinner, so I came up with a quick solution on the fly.

-1 frozen chicken breast
+1 frozen or thawed chicken breast

 1 small onion, cut in half (with the peel)